 Kenneth L. Smilovitch

-Arts-based learning is a growing area that is being increasingly adopted by innovative organizations and can provide new employment opportunities for emerging artists.
+Arts-based learning is a growing area increasingly adopted by innovative organizations and can provide new employment opportunities for emerging artists.
 My experience in this field and my background in performing arts, mentorship, marketing, and entrepreneurship provide me with a unique perspective and pragmatic approach to art and management.
-While we often hear about what the field of management can provide to artistic practice, I am equally concerned about what artistic processes can bring to the field of management and excited about sharing this perspective with SAIC students.
+While we often hear about what the field of management can provide to artistic practice, I am equally concerned with what artistic processes can bring to the field of management and excited about sharing this perspective with SAIC students.

 Drawing Down the Moon [MP3] is a song from my first recording.
 Most of my songs document personal experiences and incorporate some kind of repetitive, rhythmic acoustic backdrop.
 I spend a lot of time trying to get different sounds out of the guitar without using too many effects.
-I listen to a lot of African music and borrow from the circular approach you may find in the thumb harp, marimba or kora instruments associated with that music.
+I listen to a lot of African music and borrow from the circular approach you may find in the thumb harp, marimba, or kora instruments associated with that music.
 I also enjoy the movement jazz music provides and pursue rhythms that are most comfortable reclining a little.
 Mix in these elements with a night sky, a full moon, or an open field, and you have something like what I do.
 Folk Noir.
 Musical Haiku.
 Suspended Animation.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.